 There are other versions of this course available.
 We’ve listed them below and summarized the differences between the one that you are currently viewing.

 The course focusses on drawing from direct observation and from photographs, using a variety of materials and techniques.
-This is a practical course and you will spend most of class time drawing.
-Your tutor will give out a lesson plan each week, with tasks and supporting hand-outs.
 During class time, you will meet your tutor and fellow students for group tuition, 1:1 tutorials, group discussion and feedback.
 In order to ensure that you make the best possible progress on your course, you will have regular and detailed feedback from your tutor, in a constructive and supportive environment.

 This structured course is for beginners and for those who want to refresh skills.
 If you have not drawn before, you may like to try one of our 1 session tasters.

 You will need an A4 sketchbook or pad of cartridge paper; a range of soft pencils, at least a 2B and 4B; a pencil sharpener; an eraser; a box of willow charcoal (medium or assorted widths); coloured pencils or crayons, white chalk, black or coloured inks and a soft brush (e.g. size 6).
 These can be ordered online from an art supplier such as Cass Arts.

 Follow on courses at Morley include Drawing: Intermediate, Experimental Painting and Drawing and Painting for Beginners.
 An ability to draw is also an advantage for learners wanting to study Sculpture, Ceramics, Jewellery, etc. at Morley College.